federicocasabianca/.cursor-tutor/in_app_feedback/in_app_feedback_summary_2025_10.md

 - **France (FR):** 2 messages (French language)
 - **Greece (GR):** 2 messages (Greek language)
 - **Other:** 1 message (Turkish, Russian, Dutch, English)

 ---

-## Positive Quotes

-1. **User 4129648 (IT):** "Molto interessante" ("Very interesting")
-   - Brief positive feedback about the platform

-2. **User 3210204 (DE):** "Ich wollte den blauen Lehrerkalender kaufen, habe statt dessen den grauen erwischt ;-(" ("I wanted to buy the blue teacher calendar, but instead got the gray one ;-(")
-   - Light-hearted feedback with a slight disappointment

-3. **User 3559299 (GR):** "Μπράβο σας ότι καλύτερο" ("Bravo, you are the best")
-   - Very positive feedback from a Greek user

-*Note: Limited positive feedback this month.
-Overall sentiment is more focused on issues and feature requests rather than positive reinforcement.*

----